ibm-cloud-docs/dr-automation-powervs/FAQs.md

 Use this plan when your PowerVS environment is deployed in a private or client location.

-- **PowerHA AIX for PowerVS**
+- **HA Automation for PowerVS**

-This plan provides PowerHA enablement for AIX workloads running on PowerVS.
+This plan provides HA Automation enablement for AIX workloads running on PowerVS.
-It is focused on high availability (HA) rather than disaster recovery and is available only in locations that support PowerHA for AIX on PowerVS.
+It is focused on high availability (HA) rather than disaster recovery and is available only in locations that support HA Automation for PowerVS.

 Use this plan when you require high availability for AIX workloads on PowerVS.